UK Merchant Accounts Comparison: Our 2024 Guide

 Why we like Barclaycard

 Barclaycard, while offering contract-based services, also has an attractive zero-contract pay-as-you-go deal.
-With the deal, businesses get a mobile card machine for a one-off fee of £29 + VAT, and pay transaction fees of 1.6%.
+With the deal, businesses get a mobile card machine for a one-off fee of £29 + VAT, and pay transaction fees of 1.6% (although variable fees for high-volume or high-value transactions are available upon discussion).
 This allows you to start selling for minimal upfront costs, and no monthly fee – all you pay are transaction fees.

 The mobile card reader that comes with the pay as you go deal has a pin-pad and LED screen and needs to be used with the Barclaycard app to process payments.
 You can also categorise and log products on the app, to make taking payments easier.